-The grandeur of this castle looking land is as impressive by day or night as you take the long boardwalk towards it, highlighted even more so when monthly tides return it to an Island.
-Inside these walls hosts Museums, coffee shops, restaurants and crazy over priced souvenir shops.
-Needless to say, you are in tourist central here.
+This beautiful island was once a strategic fort, abbey and monastery, with the poor living in small houses below.
+Later in its life, it turned into a prison, much of its insides now bare.
+The grandeur of this castle-like land is as impressive by day or night as you take the long boardwalk towards it, highlighted even more so when monthly tides return it to an island.
+Inside these walls are Museums, coffee shops, restaurants and crazy overpriced souvenir shops.
+Fun fact: Cornwall has a very similar island!

-The ‘Island’ restaurants and bars can be explored for free, and access by a complimentary shuttle bus or on foot.
+The ‘Island’ restaurants and bars can be explored for free and accessed by a complimentary shuttle bus or on foot.
 The Abbey itself is open daily (Excluding 1st Jan, 25 Dec & 1st May).
 Adult rates €9.

-That aside, the historic centre with its lined up colourful houses and slightly rocking design are as quaint as the postcards would have you believe.
+That aside, the historic centre, with its lined-up colourful houses and slightly rocking design, is as quaint as the postcards would have you believe.
 I am still not sure however how it won ‘the most livable city in France’ back in 2012, perhaps It needs more than a day trip…

-As night set and the train pulled into Caen there were a mere few hours left to wander this city.
-I did however know that this was one place I came for the architecture.
+As night set and the train pulled into Caen, there were a mere few hours left to wander this city.
+I did know that this underrated European city was worth visiting for its architecture.

-The final resting place of William the Conqueror, Caen bore brunt to much of the fighting during the Battle of Normandy with its most popular tourist sight now being a memorial to this.
+The final resting place of William the Conqueror, Caen bore the brunt of much of the fighting during the Battle of Normandy, with its most popular tourist site now being a memorial to this.

-The Abbaye aux Hommes and Abbaye aux Dames are both grand and intricate in their design and at night stole the show.
-Sadly, being late in the day I wasn’t able to get inside.
-It was one of those places that struck a chord however and is already booked to be explored further in January.
+The Abbaye aux Hommes and Abbaye aux Dames are both grand and intricate in their design and, at night, stole the show.
+Sadly, being late in the day, I wasn’t able to get inside.
+It was one of those places that struck a chord.
+However, it is already booked to be explored further when I return to visit Europe in January.

-Sainte Etienne le Vieux, opposite the abbey is the ruins of a church destroyed during the war and is one of those killer deserted and overgrown photography spots that is first on my list to checkout next month.
+Sainte Etienne le Vieux, opposite the Abbey is the ruins of a church destroyed during the war and is one of those fantastic deserted and overgrown photography spots.

-However, if you have made it to 28 and racked up 4 failed driving tests like me then fear not… Even in the depths of Winter (limited) public transport is still running alongside the fantastic French railways.
+However, if you have made it to 28 and racked up 4 failed driving tests like me, then fear not… Even in the depths of winter (limited), public transport still runs alongside the fantastic French railways.
 Check out the links below for the latest timetables, paying attention to seasonal changes:

 Where to Stay

-I checked into Hotel Chateau Colombier, about a 10 minute drive out of St Malo.
-As with most of France, accommodation is certainly not cheap in these parts so I took it as a chance to splash out on something a bit unique.
+I checked into Hotel Chateau Colombier, which is about a 10-minute drive out of St Malo.
+As with most of France, accommodation is certainly not cheap in these parts, so I took it as a chance to splash out on something a bit unique.

-Set in its own gardens and a history dating back to 1715 it is well-known in the local area for also having a first class restaurant.
+Set in its own gardens and with a history dating back to 1715, it is well-known in the local area for also having a first-class restaurant.
 Personally, I am a big fan of supporting smaller hotels over big chains and hunting down something that stands out from the crowd.
-Based on that, this is a great option though there are plenty of historic and unusual hotels across the region.
+Based on that, this is a great option, though there are plenty of historic and unusual hotels across the region.

 What to add on